PapaZouk/mortagegeCalculator/README.md

 # Mortagege Calculator
-This project was based on bootcamp.
-Its main purpose was to show understanding of OOP in Java
+Final project for Java Fundamentals Bootcamp with zajavka.pl between July 2022 and October 2022.
+The purpose of this project was to show understanding of Object Oriented Programming concept and it's core functionality by applying some popular design patterns like Builder pattern.

 ## Project assumtions: